jessevig/bertviz/README.md

 #### Setting default layer/head(s)

-For the head view, you may choose a specific `layer` and collection of `heads` as the default selection when the visualization renders.
+In the head view, you may choose a specific `layer` and collection of `heads` as the default selection when the visualization first renders.
 (Note that this is different from the `include_heads`/`include_layers` parameter (above), which removes layers and heads from the visualization completely.)

 **Example:** Render head view with layer 2 and heads 3 and 5 preselected: